How To Write An Email Marketing Sequence

 4. The email with a product demo

-1 day after the empathetic email
+1 day after the empathy email

-And if you want to record yourself explaining in more detail the product, you can use YouTube or even your mobile phone.
-Just make sure the sound and image quality are good.
+And if you want to record yourself explaining the product in more detail, you can use YouTube or even your mobile phone.

 Example: